rstudio/education.rstudio.com/content/home/band_four.md

 ---
 personas:
-  - heading: For beginners (Nang Newbie)
+  - heading: For learners (Nang Newbie)
     fa_icon: fa-bar-chart-o
     tagline: Choose your learning path
     copy: Most beginning R learners struggle to find a starting point.
-RStudio recommends that you first ask yourself a few questions that will help you choose among self-taught, online, and in-person learning paths. <p>[Learn more about how to get started >](get-started)</p>
+RStudio recommends that you first ask yourself a few questions that will help you choose among self-taught, online, and in-person learning paths. <p>[Learn more about how to get started >](learn)</p>

   - heading: For students of R (Beatrix Browser)
     fa_icon: fa-code